Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

-Note that the fractional complex Haemers bound belongs to the asymptotic spectrum of graphs with respect to the quantum cohomomorphism preorder.
-It follows that the fractional Haemers bound upper bounds the quantum Shannon capacity.
-From the separation results of Haemers~\cite{haemers1979some} we know that the quantum Shannon capacity is different from the Lov\'asz theta function.
-This observation connects two conjectures in quantum zero-error information theory.
-Namely, it is conjectured that the quantum Shannon capacity equals the entanglement-assisted Shannon capacity~\cite{manvcinska2016quantum}, and that the entanglement-assisted Shannon capacity equals the Lov\'asz theta function~\cite{Beigi2010,5961832,Leung2012,duan2013,6466384,cubitt2014bounds,8260566}.
-Since the fractional Haemers bound (over the complex numbers) is an upper bound on the quantum Shannon capacity, these two conjectures cannot both be true.
+Searching for elements in quantum asymptotic spectra also leads to new separation results between the quantum variants of Shannon capacity and known upper bounds.
+Remarkably, we derive that the Haemers bounds over $\R$ and $\C$ upper bound the quantum Shannon capacity, while the Haemers bounds over certain finite fields could be strictly smaller than that.
+Moreover, it is known that the complement of the Schl\"afli graph $G$ satisfies $\cH^\R(G)\leq 7<9=\vartheta(G)$~\cite{haemers1979some}.
+Thus, we separate the quantum Shannon capacity from the Lov\'asz theta function.
+This result connects two conjectures in quantum zero-error information theory.
+Namely, it has been conjectured that the quantum Shannon capacity equals the entanglement-assisted Shannon capacity~\cite{manvcinska2016quantum}, and that the entanglement-assisted Shannon capacity equals the Lov\'asz theta function~\cite{Beigi2010,5961832,Leung2012,duan2013,6466384,cubitt2014bounds,8260566}.
+Our results show that these two conjectures cannot both be true.\footnote{In the nc-graph setting, it has been shown in~\cite{8260566} that the entanglement-assisted Shannon capacity of nc-graphs can be \emph{strictly smaller} than a quantum generalization of the Lov\'asz theta function introduced in~\cite{duan2013}.
+See a detailed discussion in Section~\ref{sec: dual characterization nc graphs}.}